Skip to main content

 You can open a page to edit in 2 ways:

-• clicking directly on the page thumbnail
+• selecting the page directly

 Some fields are required, like the page title, and others are optional.
 If a text area says it is optional, you don't have to delete it.
 The default text that appears in square brackets will be hidden in preview mode and when published.